MikeyAce/MovieSearchTool/README.md

 # Config file

 Make sure to create .env file in your project root (see .env_example) which contains your personal API KEY for accessing api data.

+# Database

-The SQLite database file is created automatically.
+At the moment the application is only compatible with SQLite databases.
+If no database file exists, it is created automatically when running application.

 # Running application